complete-dope/codex/content/posts/Python-hackable.md

 Use `multiprocessing.pool(num_processes)` in python to distribute computation loads across, and this also gives a limit on no. of open processes at a time

+So in a unix system, everything is a file and is read using its file offset and file descriptor so this becomes
+Each file read has 2 flags
+1. file-descriptor : OS level, this is how processes talk to each other
+2. file-cursor : tells what is open what is closed

 <details>